JD Spielman voices no regrets after leaving Nebraska for TCU

 JD Spielman's football life seemed stable during three record-setting years at Nebraska.
 Yet it was anything but, prompting his decision to transfer to Texas Christian this summer.

-Spielman’s father, Vikings general manager Rick Spielman, worked for the Chicago Bears and the Miami Dolphins before eventually landing in Minnesota when his son was in elementary school.
+Spielman's father, Vikings General Manager Rick Spielman, worked for the Chicago Bears and Miami Dolphins before eventually landing in Minnesota when his son was in elementary school.

 Having to quickly adjust to a new home this year reminded the former Eden Prairie standout of his dad's early days in pro football.

-Critics point to Spielman’s slow start in TCU’s first three games (five catches for 55 yards total) as a reason he made a mistake leaving Lincoln.
-But Spielman has no regrets on his decision to transfer in June.
+Critics point to Spielman's slow start in TCU's first three games (five catches for 55 yards) in saying he made a mistake leaving Lincoln.
+But Spielman has no regrets about his decision to transfer in June.

 "I appreciate everything Nebraska did for me," he said, "but at the end of the day my time there had come to an end."